veithly/claude-product-workflow/commands/product-dev.md

 - Requires all previous documents to exist
 - Generates CLAUDE.md in `./products/{product-name}/development/`

+## Skill Reference

+**You MUST follow the guidelines in `~/.claude/skills/dev-documentation/SKILL.md`**

+Key requirements from the skill:
+- Quick Start must be < 5 minutes to dev ready
+- All commands must be copy-paste ready and tested
+- Version tracking with dependency chains
+- Auto-sync sections with manual override preservation
+- Code examples must be complete and runnable
+- Include troubleshooting for known issues

 ## Your Role

 You are orchestrating the **Dev Guide Generator Agent** to create or update a comprehensive development guide.
 This synthesizes all product documentation into a developer-ready CLAUDE.md file.